LAST UPDATED: 4/21/23 – Animating Your Vacation Photos

 Step 3: Stop Animation of Stationary Areas

-Even though we have our animation arrows added, we still aren’t quite done.
+Even though we have our animation arrows added, we still aren’t quite done with our photos.
 If we were to play our animation at this time, we would see the entire image move with the animation.
 That would be a mess, so we don’t want that.
 The next step is to make sure that only the parts of our picture we want to move actually move.
 There are a few ways in which we can do this.

 The first way to prevent sections of our image from moving is to cover those sections with a movement mask.
 This will prevent any section covered by the mask from moving, while allowing the parts of our image we want to move (the sky in our example) to animate.